The Cabinet

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including automated translation, powerful integrations and APIs, automatic transcription software, share transcripts, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including secure transcription and file storage, generate automated summaries powered by AI, collaboration tools, transcribe multiple languages, and easily transcribe your Zoom meetings.
 Try Sonix for free today.